lucidBrot/kctf-usage/README.md

 kctf_pow nsjail  --config /kctf/nsjail.cfg --bindmount "${mytmpfs}:/tmp2" -- /bin/bash
 ```

 The `--config` apparently must come first.
 Probably due to the mounting of `/` in the config that comes too late otherwise?
-But well, this now also means that we must specify the overlay mount command itself in the command line here instead of the config.
+But well, this now also means that we must specify the overlay mount command itself in the command line here instead of in the config.
 So something like this *should* work in my opinion, but it **does not work** and I'm not sure what is missing:

 ```bash
 #!/bin/bash